lisamelton/MPlayerShell/README.md

 OS X Lion (version 10.7) or later is required to run MPlayerShell.

-Obviously, MPlayerShell also requires [`mplayer`](http://mplayerhq.hu/) or [`mplayer2`](http://www.mplayer2.org/).
-But not all versions are compatible with MPlayerShell.
-Custom builds embedded within MPlayerX.app and mplayer2.app should be avoided.
-I recommend installation via [Homebrew](http://brew.sh/).

-The stable version of `mplayer` is available like this:

-    brew install mplayer

-Or, you can install the bleeding-edge version of `mplayer` this way:

-    brew remove ffmpeg
-    brew remove mplayer
-    brew install --HEAD ffmeg
-    brew install --HEAD mplayer

-For `mplayer2`, installation instructions via Homebrew are available [here](https://github.com/pigoz/homebrew-mplayer2).

 ## Acknowledgements

 Thanks to Matt Gallagher for his "[Minimalist Cocoa programming](http://www.cocoawithlove.com/2010/09/minimalist-cocoa-programming.html)" blog post which got me thinking about doing this in the first place.